A Practical Reason Why Church Teaching on Capital Punishment Maybe Changing

 From his position as designated keeper of the button he overthrew the system and ended the cold war and more generally the conflict between the Soviets and the West.

-We thought are nuclear problems were over but the recent news out of North Korea suggests otherwise.
+We thought our nuclear problems were over but the recent news out of North Korea suggests otherwise.
 Given the history of alcohol and nuclear weapons the heavy drinking of Kim Jung Un is very disturbing.

 An Extremely Inportant IssueAvoiding a nuclear exchange with Kim, let alone China or Russia dwarfs into unter insignificance any small advantage that capital punishment might have in controlling murder and other crimes.

 Many people support capital punishment because they are understandably shocked at the vicious cruelty of serial killers and other murders.
-We need to consider, however, that the crimes of dictators dwarf those of our serial killers, and yet it is in our interest to offer them solid guarantees of amnesty if we are to convince them to peacefully step down.
+We need to consider, however, that the crimes of dictators dwarf those of our serial killers, and yet it is in our interest to offer them solid guarantees of amnesty to those dictators if we are to convince them to peacefully step down.

 The relatives of the victims of our serial killers may demand that we execute the killers of their loved ones, and we are naturally sympathetic.
 However, the victims of the dictators also have relatives and as the dictators have many more victims their victims have many more relatives.
-For us to demand that people of former dictatorships simply tolerate the former dictator's luxurious retirement on some South Pacific island and then demand death for serial killers would be monumentally hippocritical.
+For us to demand that people of former dictatorships simply tolerate the former dictator's luxurious retirement on some South Pacific island and then demand death for serial killers would be hippocritical, in fact it would be monumentally hippocritical.
 And yet we need to tolerate the luxurious retirement of those dictators because the alternative maybe slaughter on a grand scale, and in worse case senarios the death of intelligent life on our planet, and as far as we know the universe.

 Justice, Practicallity, and God's ProvidenceSo perhaps there is a practical logic in the change in church teaching.
 Perhaps the change is an example of God's providence.